eea/clms-api-docs/source/authentication.md

 Here we will explain all the steps needed to create and use such tokens.

-The use of API authentiation flow involves four steps:
+The use of API authentication flow involves four steps:

 1. A logged in service user issues a service key in Plone, and stores the private key in a safe location accessible to the client application.
 2. The client application uses the private key to create and sign a JWT authorization grant.